 Patients with mild symptoms and without underlying chronic conditions − such as lung or heart disease, renal failure or immunocompromising conditions that place the patient at increased risk of developing complications − may be cared for at home.

-A communication link with a healthcare provider or public health personnel, or both, should be established for the duration of the home care period.
+A communication link with healthcare provider or public health personnel, or both, should be established for the duration of the home care period.

 Patients and household members should be educated about personal hygiene, basic IPC measures and how to care for the member of the family suspected of having COVID-19 disease as safely as possible to prevent the infection from spreading to household contacts